ccdcoe/CDMCS/Suricata/suricata-update/README.md

 $HOME/.local/bin/suricata-update list-sources
 ```

 By default, only `et/open` is enabled.
-Other rule sources can be enabled wiht `enable-source` subcommand, with source name (that you found via `list-sources`) following that command.
+Other rule sources can be enabled with `enable-source` subcommand, with source name (that you found via `list-sources`) following that command.

 ```
 $HOME/.local/bin/suricata-update enable-source tgreen/hunting